Rashay01/Python_exercises/look_behind.md

 print(ans) #['3']
 ```

 In this example, it is searching for a digit without a `.` (period) in fornt of it.
-As `4` is the character before the `3`, therefor the only digit without a period before it is `3`,
+As `4` is the character before the `3`, the only digit without a period before it is `3`,